kojish/iothub_client/README.md

 * Leaf device of IoT Edge; Supporting downstream device

 ## Build Prerequisites
-You will need to set-up Azure IoT Hub C SDK in your development environment before compiling the application.
-See Microsoft's relevant web site to install and configure to make it work.
+You will need to build Azure IoT Hub C SDK in your development environment before compiling the application.
+See [Set up a Linux development environment](https://github.com/Azure/azure-iot-sdk-c/blob/master/doc/devbox_setup.md#set-up-a-linux-development-environment).

 ## Dependency
-* TBD.
-Run on macOS/Ubuntu for now.
+* Ubuntu 18.04. macOS (High Sierra) should be OK.
+Windows 10 requires a bit modification.

 ## How to build
 1. Go to azure-iot-sdk-c/iothub_client/samples, and run the following: